radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

 # Getting Started

-We will be running through the assembly of the cheetah data using the ipyrad CLI.
-So, if you don't have the terminal window open, please start your VM, open a browser window and navigate to `http://localhost:8800` and create a **new "Terminal"** using the "New" button.
+We will be running through the assembly of the seadragon data using the ipyrad CLI.
+So, if you don't have the terminal window open, open a browser window and navigate to `https://pinky.eaton-lab.org/` and create a **new "Terminal"** using the "New" button.

 ## ipyrad help